ryancat/create-csv/README.md

-# csv-generator
+# create-csv

 A fast and simple CSV file generator.
 No dependencies and easy to config.

 ## Usage

-`node generator.js --filename demo --column 'column 1' string 1000 --column 'column 2' number 500 --seed 111`
+`create-csv --filename demo --column 'column 1' string 1000 --column 'column 2' number 500 --seed 111`

 The above command will generate a file named 'demo' under same directory with generator.js.
 The file will contains two columns (namely `column 1` and `column 2`), The first column will contain 1000 string data, and the second will contain 500 number data.
 The total data point will be `1000 * 2 = 2000`, with the missing ones filled with `null`.